pangolinjs/core/README.md

 *Handlebars* is an HTML templating engine based on JavaScript.
 Gulp creates static HTML files from Handlebars files.

+Hierarchic organisation with subfolders is supported.
+The output reflects the input file tree.

 #### Layouts
 Layouts determine the overall structure of the HTML document.
 They contain the `<head>` area, scripts and styles.